m1027/gentoo-utils/README.md

 * There is a `vnc`-like view for running servers.
 Locate the console icon in Hetzner's web interface.

-### Todo
+### Known issues && Todo

-* The installer script does not lookup for the most recent `stage3` OS build yet.
-So the download link may become outdated or invalid.
-Adjust the URL in that case.
 * The created kernel will be stripped down during installation but probably not to the bare minium.
 * Due to changed fingerprints `ssh` may refuse to connect to your server.
-You may fix that by editing your `~/.ssh/known_hosts`.
+You may need to edit your `~/.ssh/known_hosts` once.
+* While ssh access works, for amd64 based servers Hetzner's pseudo-graphical rescue console for the new server may not yet show a correct console buffer to login from there.